 Dissatisfaction with Status Quo x Compelling Vision x First Steps x Believability > Resistance to Change

-The success rate for those who attempt a large-scale organizational transformation to achieve sustainable excellence is not encouraging.
+The success rate for those attempting large-scale organizational transformation to achieve sustainable excellence is not encouraging.
 For example, suppose you compare the number of applications for the National-level Malcolm Baldrige National Quality Award (over 1,000) with the number of actual awards (just over 100).
 In that case, the success rate for this group is around 10%.
 It appears that the odds are against you!
 But it doesn’t have to be that way.

 Dissatisfaction with Status Quo

-Dissatisfaction is a critical factor in motivating people to change but is limited in that it does not provide any direction.
+Dissatisfaction is a critical factor in motivating people to change but is limited because it does not provide any direction.
 In other words, they know they are unhappy but don’t know what to do about it.
 For organizations that are not performing well, this can be what many have called a “burning platform.”
-When the platform is burning, you know you need to get off so that you don’t get burned – but which direction should you jump?
+When the platform is burning, you know you need to get off so that you don’t get burned – but in which direction should you jump?
 On the other hand, successful organizations are often very satisfied with their performance and can even become a bit arrogant.
 Kotter and Heskett (1992) describe Xerox of the 1970s as an “extreme” example of this pattern.
 Xerox’s lack of response to Japanese competition in the copier market resulted in a situation in 1980 where the Japanese were selling copiers in the United States for what it cost Xerox to make them (p.
 77).
 This cost and price disadvantage eventually led to a market share loss from 82% in 1976 to 41% in 1982 (p.
 77).
 Arrogance can lead to a culture where negative feedback is not accepted.
 Kroll, Toombs, and Wright (2000) identify Napoleon’s inability to accept feedback from his leadership team as a key reason for the tragic failure of his March to Moscow and the loss of over 380,000 lives.

 How can you increase the level of dissatisfaction with the status quo in an organization before you lose market share?
 In other words, how can you prevent the “burning platform.”
 In the words of baseball legend Casey Stengel, “If we’re going to win the pennant, we’ve got to start thinking we’re not as good as we think we are.”
 At least three techniques have proven useful: comparison of performance results to others, feedback from stakeholders, and organization assessment.
 These approaches are all part of the leadership system component of the leading transformation framework.
 Comparing your organization’s performance to other organizations is an excellent way to understand what is possible and where your organization stands relative to that level.
 Feedback from stakeholders (e.g., customers, employees, investors, and partners) can increase dissatisfaction if the feedback is accepted as credible and thought of as a “gift” instead of a nuisance.
 Finally, assessment using a model or standard is another way to identify opportunities for improvement that might not emerge from comparison to others or feedback from stakeholders.

-A vision is a picture of the ideal organization, information system, supply chain, so on and so forth.
+A vision is a picture of the ideal organization, information system, supply chain, and so on.
 The vision pulls people to change and provides direction for the change.
 According to Senge (1990), “creative tension” is created by the dissonance between the current situation and the vision.
-According to Belasco (1990), successful visions meet three criteria: timeless, inspirational, and provide clear guidelines for decision making (p.
+According to Belasco (1990), successful visions meet three criteria: timeless, inspirational, and provide clear guidelines for decision-making (p.
 99).
 Ideally, a vision provides guidelines for decision-making in situations not covered by the corporate policy manual.
 I find that the typical policy manual does not cover the most important decisions.
 Also, “for a vision to be successful, it must empower.
 Empowerment is a combination of motivation to act, the authority to do the job, and the enablement to get it done.
 Enablement requires a vivid picture of the destination” (Latham, 1995).
 A vision is a critical element of the compelling directive component of the leadership system.

 The three content components of the ideal organization vision are product or service, culture, and people.
 A vision should provide a picture of the ideal products and services or the organization’s value for the world.
-Ideally, a vision also describes the desired culture as expressed in values, norms, symbols, etc. Finally, a vision should also include the organization’s individuals – what it is like to work for the company?
-Quinn (1996) calls this the “what of change, the we of change, and the I of change.”
-According to Deming (1986), what makes a vision the key to success is that it drives an organization’s goals and objectives, which, in turn, direct all plans and activities to a specific end, enabling the organization to maintain a constancy of purpose (p.
+Ideally, a vision also describes the desired culture as expressed in values, norms, symbols, etc. Finally, a vision should also include the organization’s individuals – what is it like to work for the company?
+Quinn (1996) calls this the “what of change, we of change, and the I of change.”
+According to Deming (1986), what makes a vision the key to success is that it drives an organization’s goals and objectives, which, in turn, directs all plans and activities to a specific end, enabling the organization to maintain a constancy of purpose (p.
 24).
 Covey (1989) proposed that everything is created twice: first in the mind, then in the physical world.
 To create your vision in the physical world, you need a well-thought-out, flexible plan to guide your efforts.

 It is one thing to know that you are dissatisfied with the way things currently are and dream of a better world; it is quite another to know what to do about it.
 We seldom know all the required steps to accomplish a transformation in advance, but it is essential to have a good idea of the first steps.
 A high-level project plan with the major activities, deliverables, and benefits can increase the motivation to change.
 The tension created by the Dissatisfaction and the Compelling Vision can create paralysis if there is no credible path to achieve the new vision.
 Beckhard and Harris (1987) call this the “practicality of the change.”
 Many of the specific steps are figured out along the way as the iterative path unfolds.
 These first steps vary depending on whether the situation is an organizational transformation or merely a new ERP system.

-For an organization transformation, the first steps might be clear priorities, goals, objectives, a portfolio of initiatives, and a communication plan.
+For an organization’s transformation, the first steps might be clear priorities, goals, objectives, a portfolio of initiatives, and a communication plan.
 All of which are critical elements of an effective leadership system.
 Change often comes down to individual change initiatives like a new facility, accounting system, or a significant process redesign.
 The critical factors for managing any project or initiative are schedule, scope, cost, and quality or performance.
 Schedule, scope, and cost together determine the quality or performance of the final deliverable.
 Regardless of the type of change, organization transformation, or a single initiative, the action plan should address at least three related components or what Quinn (1996) calls the “what” of change, the “we” of change, and the “I” of change.

 The first three variables must form a believable “package” supported by credible leadership – words and deeds.
 A vision and a plan without resources are just a fantasy.
 The combination of dissatisfaction with the status quo, a compelling vision, and the first steps (the plan of action) must be believable to create sufficient force to overcome the resisting inertia of the status quo.
 There are three critical elements to believability or credibility: alignment and integration, sustainability, and logic (cause-and-effect).

 Alignment and integration determine the degree to which the dissatisfaction, vision, and the first steps are consistent and working together.
-There are four key elements that must be aligned and integrated for any significant change effort to succeed: stakeholder needs, strategy (goals and objectives), the performance measures (scorecard), and the action plans along with resources.
+There are four key elements that must be aligned and integrated for any significant change effort to succeed: stakeholder needs, strategy (goals and objectives), performance measures (scorecard), and action plans along with resources.
 Alignment is one of five fundamental forces and facilitators of change in the leading transformation framework.

 Sustainability is the degree to which the change will become institutionalized and remain effective in the future.
 Sustainability has several components, but one of the most important is the degree to which the changes produce value for multiple stakeholders.
 Stakeholders include investors, customers, employees, suppliers and partners, and the public and local communities.
 If one or more of these groups is shortchanged by the changes, they will work against the change and undermine your efforts.